J-CF-Leung/Study_Vault/Physics/Theoretical physics/Classical Field Theory.md

 $$\delta\varphi=-ie\epsilon\varphi \hspace{1.5cm}\delta\varphi^*=ie\epsilon\varphi$$
 - This gives:
 $$J^\mu=-e\epsilon[\varphi D^\mu\varphi^*-\varphi^* D^\mu\varphi]$$

+- For the Lagrangian to be _invariant under a spacetime dependent phase transformation_, one needs an _electromagnetic field_
+- One must also introduce a _covariant derivative_
+	- It represents _mechanical momentum_

 ## The energy-momentum tensor
 - Let the Lagrangian vary by some _total derivative_